nrjthakur04/Excel_Kirti_Store_Analysis/README.md

 Slicer Integration: Slicers can only be added if it’s a pivot chart.
 Navigated to PivotChart Analyze, clicked on Insert Slicer, and selected the desired options.
 Report Connections: Right-clicked on the slicer, went to Report Connections, and made selections based on preferences to connect it with other sheets.

-#Some Questions and their Answers-
+### Data Sources

+Sales Data: The primary dataset used for this analysis is the "Kirti Store Dataset.xlsx" file, containing detailed information about each sale made by the company.

+### Exploratory Data Analysis

+EDA involved exploring the sales data to answer key questions, such as:

-1-Compare the sales and orders using single chart.
+- Compare the sales and orders using single chart.

-Answer- Women are more likely to buy as compared to men (65%)

-2-Which month got the highest sales and orders?
+- Which month got the highest sales and orders?

-Answer-Maharashtra, Karnataka and Uttar Pradesh

-3-Who purchased more- men or women in 2022?
+- Who purchased more- men or women in 2022?

-Answer-Women

-4-What are the different order status in 2022?
+- What are the different order status in 2022?

-Answer-

-5-List top 5 states contributing to the sales.
+- List top 5 states contributing to the sales.

-Answer- Maharashtra, Karnataka and Uttar Pradesh

-6-Relation between age and gender based on number of orders.
+- Relation between age and gender based on number of orders.
+- Which channel is contributing to the maximum sales?
+- Which is the highest selling category?

+### Results/Findings

+The analysis results are summarized as follows:
+1. Women are more likely to buy as compared to men (65%)
+2. Maharashtra, Karnataka and Uttar Pradesh.
+3. Women
+4. .....
+5. Maharashtra, Karnataka and Uttar Pradesh
-Answer- Adult age group (30-49 yrs) is maximum contributing (50%)
+6. Adult age group (30-49 yrs) is maximum contributing (50%)

-7-Which channel is contributing to the maximum sales?

-Answer- Amazon, Flipkart and Myntra are max contributing (80%)
+7. Amazon, Flipkart and Myntra are max contributing (80%)

-8-Which is the highest selling category?

-Answer-

-Final Conclusion to improve Kirti store sales-
+8. .......

+### Recommendations

+Based on the analysis, we recommend the following actions:
-Target women customers of age group (30-49 yrs) living in Maharashtra, Karnataka and Uttar Pradeshby showing ads,offers,coupons available on Amazon, Flipkart and Myntra
+- Target Audience: Focus on women aged 30-49 years in Maharashtra, Karnataka, and Uttar Pradesh.
+- Platforms: Utilize Amazon, Flipkart, and Myntra to showcase ads, offers, and coupons.
+- Localization: Customize campaigns with regional targeting for higher engagement.